pyrelease/pyrelease/README.rst

 **Features**

 - CLI interface with setup wizard for creating packages interactively
-- Automatic readme creation with browser preview
+- Automatically creates a Github and PyPi compatible readme file with browser preview
 - Automatic entry-point script creation if file has main function
 - Automatic setup.py file creation
+- Automatically detects and includes data folder
+- Automatically add or pick from an assortment of Licenses
 - Automatically finds dependencies and creates a requirements.txt file.
-- Automatically detects and includes data folder
 - Automatic creation of package wheels and binaries
+- Build steps are split into many stages allowing for custom hooks at almost any point of the build.
 - Uploads to PyPi *main* server OR *testing* server
-- Build steps are split into many stages allowing for
-- Preview you README.rst in rest view before commiting hooks at almost any point of the build.
-- Automatically add or pick from an assortment of Licenses

 This doesn't cover everything, check out the code if you want to see more.